AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/allocate-products.md

 ## Pooled storage

-We are in the process of migrating customers to the [pooled storage model](https://helpx.adobe.com/enterprise/using/manage-adobe-storage.html).
+This applies to customers who have a Storage tab in their Admin Console.
+If you do not see a Storage tab, your Admin Console has not yet been updated to the Enterprise Storage Model.
 Once your organization is migrated, you will see the following changes:

 - Global administrators gain access to storage quota and usage across the hierarchy and can allocate storage to organizations using the **[!UICONTROL Product Allocation]** tab in the [Global Admin Console](https://adminconsole.adobe.com/).
 - System administrators and storage administrators have full control and visibility of storage across the organization.
 They can track and manage storage using the **[!UICONTROL Storage]** tab in the [Adobe Admin Console](https://adminconsole.adobe.com/).